-Please include how the referred services and the medical forms will be coordinated among the practitioners, and documented in the primary care case managers files. i.
+Please include how the referred services and the medical forms will be coordinated among the practitioners,

+Print applicat ion selector for 1915(b) Waiver: NC.0002.R05.02 - Apr 01, 2023 (as of Apr 01, 2023) Page 29 of 110 and documented in the primary care case managers files. i.
 Referrals.
 Please explain in detail the process for a patient referral.
 In the description, please include how the referred services and the medical forms will be coordinated among the practitioners, and documented in the primary care case managers files.
-Section A: Program Description Part II: Access C. Coordination and Continuity of Care Standards (4 of 5) 4.
-Details for 1915(b)(4) only programs: If applicable, please describe how the State assures that continuity and coordination of care are not negatively impacted by the selective contracting program. n/a Section A: Program Description Part II: Access C. Coordination and Continuity of Care Standards (5 of 5) Additional Information.
-Please enter any additional information not included in previous pages: The LME-MCO will coordinate with the Tribal targeted care manager for individuals where appropriate.
-Tribal members may receive services from tribal providers, from the LME-MCO, or from a combination of the two.
-If an enrollee receives services through both entities, the LME-MCO coordinates with the tribe to ensure that the individual is getting the services needed.
+Section A: I Program Description Part II: Acc ess C. Coordina tion and Continuity of Care Standards (4 of 5) for 1915(b)(4) only programs: If applicable, please describe how the State assures that continuity and ation of care are not negatively impacted by the selective contracting program. n/a Section A: I Program Description Part II: Acc ess C. Coordina tion and Continuity of Care Standards (5 of 5) Additional Inf ormation.
+Please enter any additional information not included in previous pages: The LME-MC O will coordinate with the Tribal targeted care manager for individuals where appropriate. enrollee receive the services need The EBCI Trib s may receive services from tribal providers, from the LME-MCO, or from a combination of the two.
+If an es services through both entities, the LME-MCO coordinates with the tribe to ensure that the individual is getting eded.
 The EBCI Tribe is not required to use the standard treatment planning forms.
-The EBCI Tribe uses a person-centered planning process consistent with the process used by the LME-MCO but uses forms and documentation consistent with the Cherokee Indian Health Authority (CIHA) and the Federal Indian Health Service (IHS) program.
-Section A: Program Description Part III: Quality 1.
-Assurances for MCO or PIHP programs The State assures CMS that it complies with section 1932(c)(1)(A)(iii)-(iv) of the Act and 42 CFR 438.202, 438.204, 438.210, 438.214, 438.218, 438.224, 438.226, 438.228, 438.230, 438.236, 438.240, and 438.242 in so far as these regulations are applicable.
+He uses a person-centered planning process consistent with the process used by the LME-MCO but uses forms and consistent with the Cherokee Indian Health Authority (CIHA) and the Federal Indian Health Service (IHS) Section A: I Program Description Part III: Qu ality

+1. Assurances for MCO or PIHP programs

+The State assures CMS that it complies with section 1932(c)(1)(A)(iii)-(iv) of the Act and 42 CFR 438.202, 438.204, 438.210, 438.214, 438.218, 438.224, 438.226, 438.228, 438.230, 438.236, 438.240, and 438.242 in so far as these regulations are applicable.

 The State seeks a waiver of section 1902(a)(4) of the Act, to waive one or more of the regulatory requirements listed for PIHP programs.

-Please identify each regulatory requirement for which a waiver is requested, the managed care program(s) to
+Please identify each regulatory requirement for which a waiver is requested, the managed care program(s) to which the waiver will apply, and what the State proposes as an alternative requirement, if any: